allegroai/clearml-fractional-gpu/README.md

 Sharing high-end GPUs or even prosumer & consumer GPUs between multiple users is the most cost-effective way to accelerate AI development.
-Unfortunately until now the only available solution applied for MIG/Slicing high-end GPUs (A100+) and required Kubernetes, <br>
+Unfortunately until now the only solution existed applied for MIG/Slicing high-end GPUs (A100+) and required Kubernetes, <br>
-🔥 🎉 Welcome To Container Based Fractional GPU For Any Nvidia Card! 🎉 🔥
+🔥 🎉 Welcome To Container Based Fractional GPU For Any Nvidia Card! 🎉 🔥 <br>
-We present pre-packaged containers supporting CUDA 11.x & CUDA 12.x with **pre-built hard memory limitation!**
+We present pre-packaged containers supporting CUDA 11.x & CUDA 12.x with pre-built hard memory limitation!
-This means multiple containers can be launched on the same GPU ensuring one user does not allocate the entire host GPU memory!
+This means multiple containers can be launched on the same GPU ensuring one user cannot allocate the entire host GPU memory!
 (no more greedy processes grabbing the entire GPU memory! finally we have a driver level hard limiting memory option)

 ## ⚡ Installation